A new national group of leading American Muslims and American Jews coming together to advocate for issues of common concern.

-More than 52 percent of religion-based hate crimes in the U.S. last year targeted Jews, anti-Muslim incidents rose by a staggering 67 percent—and we know that many hate crimes are not even reported.
+Over 52 percent of religion-based hate crimes in the U.S. last year targeted Jews, while anti-Muslim incidents rose by a staggering 67 percent—and we know that many hate crimes are not even reported.
 We must make it easier to track hate crimes so we can effectively combat them.

 Leadership and Council Members